boldbi/bold-bi-docs/docs/overview/index.md

 # Overview of Bold BI

-Bold BI is a next-generation analytics solution designed to help organizations transform raw data into actionable insights.
-Whether you need self-service dashboards or a fully embedded analytics experience, BoldBI offers flexible deployment and robust [security](https://www.boldbi.com/legal/security/) for teams of all sizes.
+Bold BI is an analytics solution designed to help organizations transform raw data into actionable insights.
+Whether you need self-service dashboards or an embedded analytics experience, Bold BI provides deployment options and [security](https://www.boldbi.com/legal/security/) features for teams of all sizes.

-Our platform utilizes a modern data architecture model and boasts a range of in-built capabilities.
-With Bold BI, you can [**connect to your data**](/working-with-data-sources/data-connectors/), modify it to suit your specific needs, [**construct dashboards**](/getting-started/creating-dashboard/) with relevant KPIs, and share these with your users to facilitate collaboration.
-Additionally, depending on your use case requirements, several other features can be enabled throughout these processes.
+The platform uses a modern data architecture model and includes inbuilt capabilities.
+With Bold BI, you can [**connect to your data**](/working-with-data-sources/data-connectors/), modify it to suit your requirements, [**construct dashboards**](/getting-started/creating-dashboard/) with relevant KPIs, and share them with your users for collaboration.
+Depending on your use case requirements, several other features can be enabled throughout these processes.

 Bold BI also offers [**flexible deployment options**](/deploying-bold-bi/).
-You can take advantage of the Syncfusion Cloud Managed service, or choose to deploy Bold BI in your own cloud environment or on-premise servers.
+You can use the Syncfusion Cloud Managed service, or deploy Bold BI in your own cloud environment or on-premises servers.

-Whichever deployment you opt for, integration is supported through two different methods: [**JavaScript Embedding**](/embedding-options/embedding-sdk/) and [**IFrame Embedding**](/embedding-options/iframe-embedding/).
-We recommend JavaScript Embedding for its seamless website integration experience, delivered via our [**Embedded SDK APIs**](/embedding-options/embedding-sdk/component-api-v2.0/).
-This method ensures a smooth and consistent user experience, further enhancing the value of your analytics.
+Whichever deployment you choose, integration is supported through two methods: [**JavaScript Embedding**](/embedding-options/embedding-sdk/) and [**iframe Embedding**](/embedding-options/iframe-embedding/).
+JavaScript Embedding is recommended for website integration and is delivered through the [**Embedded SDK APIs**](/embedding-options/embedding-sdk/component-api-v2.0/).
+This method supports a consistent user experience for embedded analytics.

 ## Bold BI: Designed for Everyone

-Bold BI brings the power of self-service and embedded analytics to teams across all industries, helping everyone from developers to business users unlock data-driven insights effortlessly.
+Bold BI supports self-service and embedded analytics for teams across industries, including developers and business users.

-**Businesses of All Sizes** - From startups to large enterprises, Bold BI empowers organizations to make data-driven decisions at every level.
-Whether scaling operations or optimizing processes, our analytics solutions adapt seamlessly to your business’s unique needs.
+**Businesses of All Sizes** - From startups to large enterprises, Bold BI supports data-driven decision-making.
+The analytics experience can be used for scaling operations or optimizing processes based on business needs.

-**Developers and IT Professionals** - Bold BI provides flexible APIs, sample code, and seamless integration options.
-Perfect for software developers and IT teams looking to embed analytics directly into applications with full control and customization.
+**Developers and IT Professionals** - Bold BI provides APIs, sample code, and integration options to embed analytics directly into applications with control and customization.

-**Data Analysts and Business Users** - Give data analysts, scientists, and business users the power of self-service analytics that are easy to use and implement.
-Bold BI’s intuitive tools make it simple to explore data, generate insights, and share findings—all without the need for technical support.
+**Data Analysts and Business Users** - Data analysts, data scientists, and business users can use self-service analytics features to explore data, generate insights, and share findings.

 ## Key Features

 ### Effortless Dashboard Creation

-- [**Build Dashboards in Minutes**](/getting-started/creating-dashboard/) - Empower non-technical users to **create or modify dashboards instantly**, reducing IT dependency.
-Use interactive visuals to streamline decision-making and accelerate business insights.
+- [**Build Dashboards in Minutes**](/getting-started/creating-dashboard/) - Support non-technical users in creating or modifying dashboards and reduce IT dependency.
+Use interactive visuals to support decision-making.

-- [**Data Visualization**](/visualizing-data/visualization-widgets/)  - Transform complex data into clear, insightful dashboards effortlessly with an intuitive drag-and-drop designer using over 40+ interactive **charts**, **maps**, and **graphs**.
-Present data effectively to enhance decision-making
+- [**Data Visualization**](/visualizing-data/visualization-widgets/) - Create dashboards using an intuitive drag-and-drop designer with 40+ interactive charts, maps, and graphs.
+Present data in a format suitable for analysis and reporting.

-- **Interactive and Drill-Down Capabilities** - Explore your data dynamically using live dashboards to gain real-time insights.
-Easily [drill down](https://www.boldbi.com/blog/unlocking-insights-mastering-drill-down-analysis/), [apply filters](/working-with-dashboards/configuring-cross-filters/), and uncover key trends for faster, data-driven decision-making.
+- **Interactive and Drill-Down Capabilities** - Explore data using dashboards to review updates and trends.
+You can [drill down](https://www.boldbi.com/blog/unlocking-insights-mastering-drill-down-analysis/), [apply filters](/working-with-dashboards/configuring-cross-filters/), and analyze results for decision-making.

-- **Dashboard Customization** - Design dashboards with flexible or fixed layouts to ensure an optimal experience across devices while maintaining consistency and usability.
+- **Dashboard Customization** - Design dashboards with flexible or fixed layouts to support usage across devices and maintain consistency.

-- [**Slideshows**](/managing-resources/manage-slideshows/) / **TV Mode** - Display dashboards in full-screen slideshow mode for continuous monitoring.
-Rotate through key insights automatically in high-visibility environments like command centers and office displays.
+- [**Slideshows**](/managing-resources/manage-slideshows/) / **TV Mode** - Display dashboards in full-screen slideshow mode for monitoring.
+Rotate through dashboards automatically in environments such as command centers and office displays.

-- [**Export Options**](/working-with-dashboards/preview-dashboard/exporting-reports-from-widgets/exporting-options/) - Offer multiple export formats—including **PDF**, **PowerPoint**,**Excel**, or **CSV** for easy sharing and offline analysis.
-Empower users to access dashboards in their preferred format anytime.
+- [**Export Options**](/working-with-dashboards/preview-dashboard/exporting-reports-from-widgets/exporting-options/) - Support multiple export formats, including **PDF**, **PowerPoint**, **Excel**, or **CSV**, for sharing and offline analysis.

-- [**Mobile-Friendly Dashboards**](/mobile-app/) – Access interactive dashboards on **any device** with responsive design, ensuring seamless analytics on the go.
+- [**Mobile-Friendly Dashboards**](/mobile-app/) - Access dashboards on devices with responsive design.

-- **Prebuilt Dashboard Examples** - Jumpstart your analytics with a collection of ready-to-use dashboard templates across various industries, including sales, marketing, finance, healthcare, and operations.
-Customize these templates to fit your unique business needs and gain instant insights without starting from scratch.
+- **Prebuilt Dashboard Examples** - Use ready-to-use dashboard templates across industries, including sales, marketing, finance, healthcare, and operations.
+Customize templates to match your requirements.

 ### Seamless Data Connectivity

-- [**Extensive Data Sources**](/working-with-data-sources/data-connectors/)  - Connect data from files, databases, APIs, or cloud storage, and seamlessly integrate and blend data from over **150 sources** including [**SQL Server**](/working-with-data-sources/data-connectors/ms-sql-server/), [**PostgreSQL**](/working-with-data-sources/data-connectors/postgresql/), [**MySQL**](/working-with-data-sources/data-connectors/mysql/), [**Google Analytics**](/working-with-data-sources/data-connectors/google-analytics-4/), [**Salesforce**](/working-with-data-sources/data-connectors/salesforce/), [**HubSpot**](/working-with-data-sources/data-connectors/hubspot/), and [**Zendesk**](/working-with-data-sources/data-connectors/zendesk/), with support for [**custom connectors**](/working-with-data-sources/custom-connector/).
+- [**Extensive Data Sources**](/working-with-data-sources/data-connectors/) - Connect data from files, databases, APIs, or cloud storage.
+Integrate and blend data from over **150 sources**, including [**SQL Server**](/working-with-data-sources/data-connectors/ms-sql-server/), [**PostgreSQL**](/working-with-data-sources/data-connectors/postgresql/), [**MySQL**](/working-with-data-sources/data-connectors/mysql/), [**Google Analytics**](/working-with-data-sources/data-connectors/google-analytics-4/), [**Salesforce**](/working-with-data-sources/data-connectors/salesforce/), [**HubSpot**](/working-with-data-sources/data-connectors/hubspot/), and [**Zendesk**](/working-with-data-sources/data-connectors/zendesk/).
+Support is also available for [**custom connectors**](/working-with-data-sources/custom-connector/).

-- [**Data Modeling**](/working-with-data-sources/data-modeling/) - Prepare data efficiently with built-in features like [**filters**](/working-with-data-sources/data-modeling/configuring-data-filters/), [**joins**](/working-with-data-sources/data-modeling/joining-table/), [**expression support**](/working-with-data-sources/data-modeling/configuring-expression-columns/), and **data type** transformations.
-Unify, transform, and blend multiple data sources, ensuring a single, consistent view without additional integration software.
+- [**Data Modeling**](/working-with-data-sources/data-modeling/) - Prepare data using built-in features such as [**filters**](/working-with-data-sources/data-modeling/configuring-data-filters/), [**joins**](/working-with-data-sources/data-modeling/joining-table/), [**expression support**](/working-with-data-sources/data-modeling/configuring-expression-columns/), and **data type** transformations.
+Unify, transform, and blend multiple data sources to maintain a consistent view without additional integration software.

-- [**Inbuilt ETL Capabilities**](/working-with-data-sources/working-with-bold-data-hub/) - **Bold Data Hub** handles data transformation, visual modeling, calculated fields, and multi-source integration—all without the need for separate add-ons or tools.
+- [**Inbuilt ETL Capabilities**](/working-with-data-sources/working-with-bold-data-hub/) - **Bold Data Hub** supports data transformation, visual modeling, calculated fields, and multi-source integration without separate add-ons or tools.

-- **Data Processing Modes** – Choose between [live or extract mode](/working-with-data-sources/) for real-time insights or optimized query performance based on your data needs.
-Live mode ensures real-time updates, while extract mode boosts speed by storing optimized snapshots
+- **Data Processing Modes** - Choose between [live or extract mode](/working-with-data-sources/) based on your data needs.
+Live mode supports real-time updates, while extract mode can improve performance by storing optimized snapshots.

 ### AI-Powered Insights

-- [**AI-Powered Analytics**](/artificial-intelligence-and-machine-learning/) - Engage with AI to create widgets or explore data effortlessly through conversational chat.
-Simply ask questions, generate visualizations, and refine insights instantly.
-Additionally, make informed decisions with AI-generated summaries of dashboards and widgets, highlighting key trends, anomalies, and actionable insights.
+- [**AI-Powered Analytics**](/artificial-intelligence-and-machine-learning/) - Use AI to create widgets or explore data through conversational chat.
+Ask questions, generate visualizations, and refine results.
+You can also use AI-generated summaries of dashboards and widgets to review trends, anomalies, and insights.

-- [**Predictive Analytics**](/artificial-intelligence-and-machine-learning/time-series-forecasting/) – Leverage AI-driven forecasting and trend analysis to make data-backed decisions and stay ahead of future business trends.
+- [**Predictive Analytics**](/artificial-intelligence-and-machine-learning/time-series-forecasting/) - Use forecasting and trend analysis to support planning and decision-making.

 ### Team Collaboration & Sharing

 - [**Version Control**](/managing-resources/manage-dashboards/version-history-of-dashboards/) - Maintain a history of dashboard changes with built-in versioning.
-Restore previous versions when needed and track modifications to ensure data integrity and collaboration efficiency.
+Restore previous versions and track modifications.

-- [**Collaboration Options**](/working-with-dashboards/share-dashboards/collaboration/) - Share, comment, and co-author dashboards in real time.
-Keep teams aligned, boost productivity, and streamline workflows with transparent, team-based collaboration.
+- [**Collaboration Options**](/working-with-dashboards/share-dashboards/collaboration/) - Share, comment, and co-author dashboards.
+Use collaboration features to support team workflows.

 - [**Automated Dashboard Delivery**](/managing-resources/manage-schedules/) - Set up scheduled deliveries of dashboards as PDFs, images, or Excel files.
-Keep stakeholders informed with timely insights while eliminating manual distribution tasks.

-- [**Data Alerts**](/working-with-dashboards/data-alerts/) – Stay informed with automated alerts for anomalies, threshold breaches, or KPI changes via email, SMS, or push notifications.
+- [**Data Alerts**](/working-with-dashboards/data-alerts/) - Configure alerts for anomalies, threshold breaches, or KPI changes through email, SMS, or push notifications.

 ### Enterprise-Grade Security & Access Control

-- **Robust Security and Governance** - Ensure data security with [**multi-factor authentication**](/multi-tenancy/two-factor-authentication/), role-based access control, [**single sign-on (SSO)**](/security-configuration/single-sign-on/) options—including Office 365, OpenID, OAuth 2.0, and [**Active Directory**](/site-administration/user-directory-settings/active-directory/), Row level security, and a [**granular permission model**](/managing-resources/manage-permissions/).
+- **Robust Security and Governance** - Use [**multi-factor authentication**](/multi-tenancy/two-factor-authentication/), role-based access control, and [**single sign-on (SSO)**](/security-configuration/single-sign-on/) options, including Office 365, OpenID, OAuth 2.0, and [**Active Directory**](/site-administration/user-directory-settings/active-directory/).
+You can also use row-level security and a [**granular permission model**](/managing-resources/manage-permissions/).

-- [**Multi-Tenant Support**](/multi-tenancy/) - Enable scalable, efficient, and secure analytics with multi-tenant architecture.
-Manage separate departments or clients from one portal while enforcing role-based access, data isolation, and compliance with security standards.
+- [**Multi-Tenant Support**](/multi-tenancy/) - Use multi-tenant architecture to manage separate departments or clients from one portal while enforcing role-based access, data isolation, and compliance requirements.

 - **Role-Based Access** - Control user permissions using row-level security.
-Define user roles and enforce dynamic access restrictions, aligning with organizational policies and safeguarding sensitive data.
+Define user roles and enforce dynamic access restrictions.
 Refer to [How to Implement Role-Based Access Control for Dashboards in Bold BI?](https://support.boldbi.com/kb/article/16436/how-to-implement-role-based-access-control-for-dashboards-in-bold-bi)

 ### Seamless Embedding & API Integration

-- [**Embedded Analytics SDK**](/embedding-options/embedding-sdk/) - Seamlessly integrate dashboards into applications using [**iframe**](/embedding-options/iframe-embedding/), [**JavaScript**](/embedding-options/embedding-sdk/token-generation/), or [**full server-side embedding**]().
+- [**Embedded Analytics SDK**](/embedding-options/embedding-sdk/) - Integrate dashboards into applications using [**iframe**](/embedding-options/iframe-embedding/), [**JavaScript**](/embedding-options/embedding-sdk/token-generation/), or [**full server-side embedding**]().
 Use the SDK to embed dashboard designers, viewers, or specific widgets into applications built with [**Angular**](/embedding-options/embedding-sdk/samples/angular-with-core/), [**React**](/embedding-options/embedding-sdk/samples/react-core/), [**.NET Core**](/embedding-options/embedding-sdk/samples/asp-net-core/), and other [popular frameworks](/embedding-options/embedding-sdk/samples/).

-- [**Powerful API Integration**](/server-api-reference/interact-with-rest-api/) - Speed up your development process using our comprehensive APIs, SDKs, and code samples.
+- [**Powerful API Integration**](/server-api-reference/interact-with-rest-api/) - Use APIs, SDKs, and code samples for application integration.

 ### Branding & Customization

-- [**White Labeling**](/white-labeling-in-bold-bi/) - Rebrand the entire interface with custom logos, fonts, and color schemes.
-Provide a cohesive, native experience that aligns with your organization's branding.
+- [**White Labeling**](/white-labeling-in-bold-bi/) - Rebrand the interface with custom logos, fonts, and color schemes.

-- [**Custom Theme**](/multi-tenancy/site-administration/look-and-feel-settings/theme/) – Personalize dashboards with customizable themes, including colors, typography, and layout styles, ensuring a consistent brand identity across all visualizations.
+- [**Custom Theme**](/multi-tenancy/site-administration/look-and-feel-settings/theme/) - Configure themes including colors, typography, and layout styles.

-- [**Localization**](/multi-tenancy/site-administration/manage-localization/) – Offer a localized experience with multi-language support, date-time formats, and regional settings to cater to global users effortlessly.
+- [**Localization**](/multi-tenancy/site-administration/manage-localization/) - Configure language support, date-time formats, and regional settings.

-- [**Custom Domain**](/site-administration/custom-domain-in-cloud-bi/) – Use your own domain to provide a seamless branded experience without exposing the analytics provider’s branding.
+- [**Custom Domain**](/site-administration/custom-domain-in-cloud-bi/) - Use your own domain to provide a branded experience.

 ### Performance & Optimization

-- [**Data Caching**](/working-with-dashboards/data-cache/) – Speed up performance with intelligent caching, reducing load times and optimizing data retrieval for faster analytics.
+- [**Data Caching**](/working-with-dashboards/data-cache/) - Use caching to reduce load times and optimize data retrieval.

-- [**Incremental Data Refresh**](/working-with-data-sources/data-connectors/ms-sql-server/#incremental-update) – Fetch only new or updated data instead of reloading entire datasets, boosting efficiency.
+- [**Incremental Data Refresh**](/working-with-data-sources/data-connectors/ms-sql-server/#incremental-update) - Fetch only new or updated data instead of reloading entire datasets.

-- [**Virtual Loading**](/visualizing-data/working-with-widgets/virtual-scrolling/) – Load data dynamically in chunks as users scroll or interact, reducing initial load time and enhancing performance.
+- [**Virtual Loading**](/visualizing-data/working-with-widgets/virtual-scrolling/) - Load data dynamically in chunks as users scroll or interact.

 ### Flexible Deployment & Scalability